vendasta/marketplace-documentation/docs/Guides/oauth2.md

 - **Redirect the user back through the authorization process (backend)**.
 If the user’s token has expired, or is close to expiry, you can fetch a new one by re-initiating the OAuth2 authorization flow.
 You may pass the `prompt=none` query parameter for users who have already given consent to avoid displaying the consent dialog again, which should allow a seamless redirection back into your application.

-- **Silent Refresh (Frontend):** This technique redirects the user through the authorization process just as the previous technique, however it is initiated from Javascript by opening a hidden browser window for the authorization flow, using prompt=none to complete the flow without user interaction.
-Thiss refreshes the user’s token without any interruption.
+- **Silent Refresh (Frontend) - COMING SOON:** This technique redirects the user through the authorization process just as the previous technique, however it is initiated from Javascript by opening a hidden browser window for the authorization flow, using prompt=none to complete the flow without user interaction.
+This refreshes the user’s token without any interruption.

-- **Use a refresh token (Backend):** Refresh tokens allow applications to refresh access tokens at any time, even after the user has left their application.
+- **Use a refresh token (Backend) - COMING SOON:** Refresh tokens allow applications to refresh access tokens at any time, even after the user has left their application.
 This is useful, but requires explicit consent from the end-user and is not recommended unless your application needs to perform background work on behalf of the end-user.
 Refresh tokens are sensitive and must be kept secure.

 **All access token claims are subject to change without notice, and should only be inspected for debugging purposes.**